Menu Adam R Brown

 First session in legislature: 2013

-Most recent year of service for which data are available: 2024
+Most recent year of service for which data are available: 2025

-Total sessions served in Utah House as of 2024: 12
+Total sessions served in Utah House as of 2025: 12

-Total sessions served in Utah Senate as of 2024: 0
+Total sessions served in Utah Senate as of 2025: 1

 How to read the statistical profile

-I present a variety of statistics about Rep. Keven J. Stratton's service in the Utah legislature.
+I present a variety of statistics about Sen. Keven J. Stratton's service in the Utah legislature.
 I highlight differences from chamber averages using little green and red arrows.
 The number of arrows is statistically determined.
 More arrows indicate a larger difference compared to the chamber average, in relation to how much diversity there is among legislators on this metric.
 If all legislators introduce exactly 5 bills, then a legislator who introduces 10 is very different; if legislators vary wildly in how many bills they introduce (but the average is still 5), then a legislator who introduces 10 bills may be less different from average.
 The standard deviation measures this diversity.

-Rep. Stratton's statistical profile
+Sen. Stratton's statistical profile

 Service summary.
 Service prior to 2007 (if any) is not shown here.
 My database goes back only to 2007.

-Chamber HouseHouseHouseHouseHouseHouseHouseHouseHouseHouseHouseHouse
+Chamber HouseHouseHouseHouseHouseHouseHouseHouseHouseHouseHouseHouseSenate

-District H48H48H48H48H48H48H48H48H48H48H58H58
+District H48H48H48H48H48H48H48H48H48H48H58H58S24

-Party RRRRRRRRRRRR
+Party RRRRRRRRRRRRR

-Leadership NoneNoneNoneNoneNoneNoneNoneNoneNoneNoneNoneNone
+Leadership NoneNoneNoneNoneNoneNoneNoneNoneNoneNoneNoneNoneNone

-Years in chamber 123456789101112
+Years in chamber 1234567891011121

-Years comparison LowerLowerLowerLower====HigherHigherHigherHigherHigherHigherHigherHigher
+Years comparison LowerLowerLowerLower====HigherHigherHigherHigherHigherHigherHigherHigherLowerLower

 Bills sponsored (learn more) Bills written and promoted by the legislator in his/her own chamber.

-Introduced by Stratton 57910111110810966
+Introduced by Stratton 5791011111081096612

-Chamber average 5.86.46.77.06.77.17.37.36.67.18.18.5
+Chamber average 5.86.46.77.06.77.17.37.36.67.18.18.513

-Difference -0.8+0.6+2.3+3.0+4.3+3.9+2.7+0.7+3.4+1.9-2.1-2.5
+Difference -0.8+0.6+2.3+3.0+4.3+3.9+2.7+0.7+3.4+1.9-2.1-2.5-0.9

-Comparison ====HigherHigherHigherHigherHigher==HigherHigherLowerLower
+Comparison ====HigherHigherHigherHigherHigher==HigherHigherLowerLower==

-Bills introduced 57910111110810966
+Bills introduced 5791011111081096612

-Bills passed 438374778854
+Bills passed 4383747788549

-Passage rate 80%43%89%30%64%36%70%88%80%89%83%67%
+Passage rate 80%43%89%30%64%36%70%88%80%89%83%67%75%

-Chamber average 66%52%63%54%61%53%63%58%60%58%56%56%
+Chamber average 66%52%63%54%61%53%63%58%60%58%56%56%60%

-Difference +14-9.2+26-23.5+2.6-17.4+6.5+30+20+31+27+11
+Difference +14-9.2+26-23.5+2.6-17.4+6.5+30+20+31+27+11+15

-Comparison Higher==HigherLower==Lower==HigherHigherHigherHigherHigherHigherHigher
+Comparison Higher==HigherLower==Lower==HigherHigherHigherHigherHigherHigherHigherHigher

 Bills floor sponsored.
 A "floor sponsor" is like a secondary sponsor of a bill.
 After a bill passes the sponsor's chamber, its sponsor needs to find a "floor sponsor" in the other chamber to usher it through the other chamber.

-Total floor sponsored 793237745264
+Total floor sponsored 79323774526423

-Chamber average 3.53.53.83.33.63.43.43.13.13.03.53.3
+Chamber average 3.53.53.83.33.63.43.43.13.13.03.53.318

-Difference +3.5+5.5-0.8-1.3-0.6+3.6+3.6+0.9+1.9-1.0+2.5+0.7
+Difference +3.5+5.5-0.8-1.3-0.6+3.6+3.6+0.9+1.9-1.0+2.5+0.7+5.0

-Comparison HigherHigherHigher==Lower==HigherHigherHigherHigher==Higher==Higher==
+Comparison HigherHigherHigher==Lower==HigherHigherHigherHigher==Higher==Higher==Higher

 Missed votes (learn more).
 Usually missed votes occur because of competing obligations within the legislature, not because the legislator has left the capitol.

-Missed votes 42728692446671338477349
+Missed votes 4272869244667133847734981

-Total votes held 658664699657727734752698666711803845
+Total votes held 6586646996577277347526986667118038451,105

-Absentee rate 0.6%4.1%4.0%11%3.3%6.3%8.9%1.9%5.7%6.6%9.1%5.8%
+Absentee rate 0.6%4.1%4.0%11%3.3%6.3%8.9%1.9%5.7%6.6%9.1%5.8%7.3%

-Chamber average 5.9%6.2%6.3%6.4%5.2%8.0%6.4%7.1%6.1%5.7%6.4%6.8%
+Chamber average 5.9%6.2%6.3%6.4%5.2%8.0%6.4%7.1%6.1%5.7%6.4%6.8%14%

-Difference -5.3-2.1-2.3+4.6-1.9-1.7+2.5-5.2-0.4+0.9+2.7-1.0
+Difference -5.3-2.1-2.3+4.6-1.9-1.7+2.5-5.2-0.4+0.9+2.7-1.0-6.8

-Comparison LowerLowerLowerLowerHigherLower==HigherLower====Higher==
+Comparison LowerLowerLowerLowerHigherLower==HigherLower====Higher==Lower

 "Nay" votes (learn more).
 Most floor votes pass by overwhelming majorities, since unpopular bills get weeded out long before they reach the floor.
 As a result, "nay" votes are rare.

-"Nay" votes 414166484638626160655563
+"Nay" votes 41416648463862616065556348

-Total votes held 658664699657727734752698666711803845
+Total votes held 6586646996577277347526986667118038451,105

-"Nay" rate 6.2%6.2%9.4%7.3%6.3%5.2%8.2%8.7%9.0%9.1%6.8%7.5%
+"Nay" rate 6.2%6.2%9.4%7.3%6.3%5.2%8.2%8.7%9.0%9.1%6.8%7.5%4.3%

-Chamber average 7.3%7.5%8.6%7.3%7.1%6.5%6.5%7.0%7.7%6.5%7.1%5.7%
+Chamber average 7.3%7.5%8.6%7.3%7.1%6.5%6.5%7.0%7.7%6.5%7.1%5.7%5.3%

-Difference -1.1-1.3+0.8+0.0-0.8-1.3+1.7+1.7+1.3+2.6-0.3+1.8
+Difference -1.1-1.3+0.8+0.0-0.8-1.3+1.7+1.7+1.3+2.6-0.3+1.8-1.0

-Comparison LowerLower======LowerHigherHigherHigherHigher==Higher
+Comparison LowerLower======LowerHigherHigherHigherHigher==Higher==

 Winning side rate (learn more).
 What percentage of the time (excluding near-unanimous votes) is the legislator on the winning side of a floor vote?

-Winning side rate 84%69%59%60%68%66%62%60%73%56%63%62%
+Winning side rate 84%69%59%60%68%66%62%60%73%56%63%62%82%

-Chamber average 67%67%67%66%67%66%68%67%66%67%69%68%
+Chamber average 67%67%67%66%67%66%68%67%66%67%69%68%67%

-Difference +17+2.2-8.5-6.6+0.9+0.0-6.3-7.4+6.9-10.8-6.2-5.1
+Difference +17+2.2-8.5-6.6+0.9+0.0-6.3-7.4+6.9-10.8-6.2-5.1+14

-Comparison HigherHigher==LowerLower====LowerLowerHigherLowerLowerLowerLower
+Comparison HigherHigher==LowerLower====LowerLowerHigherLowerLowerLowerLowerHigher

 Ideology score (NOMINATE method) (learn more).
 Using W-NOMINATE algorithm developed by Congressional scholars, I calculate each legislator's relative ideology after each General Session.
 I describe the method here.
 Scores have no intrinsic meaning.
 They are only relative: A legislator with a higher score is to the right ideologically of a legislator with a lower scale.
 Scores may be compared only within a single chamber and a single year.
 In most years, a conservative Republican will have a score above 0; a score close to 100 is extreme.